EENI Global Business School

 Gulf Cooperation Council Free Trade Agreements (لمجلس التعاون لدول الخليج العربية):

-1. India-Cooperation Council for the Arab States of the Gulf Agreement (الهند - دول مجلس التعاون الخليجي اتفاقية التجارة الحرة);
+1. India-CCG Agreement (الهند - دول مجلس التعاون الخليجي اتفاقية التجارة الحرة)

-2. US-Bahrain Agreement;
+2. US-Bahrain Agreement

-3. Agreement on economic cooperation between the Cooperation Council for the Arab States of the Gulf and the MERCOSUR;
+3. Agreement on economic cooperation between the Cooperation Council for the Arab States of the Gulf and the MERCOSUR

-4. EU-Cooperation Council for the Arab States of the Gulf Cooperation Agreement (الاتحاد الاوروبي - مجلس التعاون الخليجي اتفاقية التجارة الحرة);
+4. EU-Cooperation Council for the Arab States of the Gulf Cooperation Agreement (الاتحاد الاوروبي - مجلس التعاون الخليجي اتفاقية التجارة الحرة)

-5. Australia-GCC (GCC) FTA;
+5. Australia-GCC FTA

-7. Corridor of the Ashgabat Agreement;
+7. Corridor of the Ashgabat Agreement

-8. North-South Corridor (India-Russia);
+8. North-South Corridor (India-Russia)

-9. (اتفاقيات التجارة الحرة لدول مجلس التعاون الخليجي: الاسيان واستراليا ونيوزيلندا واليابان وسنغافورة وتايلاند والبحرين وميركوسور، رابطة التجارة الحرة الأوروبية).
+9. (اتفاقيات التجارة الحرة لدول مجلس التعاون الخليجي: الاسيان واستراليا ونيوزيلندا واليابان وسنغافورة وتايلاند والبحرين وميركوسور، رابطة التجارة الحرة الأوروبية)

-Omani Free Trade Agreements: U.S., Indian-Ocean Rim Association...
+Omani Trade Agreements: U.S., Indian-Ocean Rim Association...

 Case Study: prominent Muslim Businessman in the Gulf Cooperation Council (GCC) region:

-1. HRH Al Waleed Bin Talal;
+1. HRH Al Waleed Bin Talal

-2. Sulaiman Al-Rajhi;
+2. Sulaiman Al-Rajhi

-3. Lubna Olayan;
+3. Lubna Olayan

-4. Mohamed Bin Issa Al Jaber;
+4. Mohamed Bin Issa Al Jaber

-5. Mohammed Hussein Ali Al-Amoudi;
+5. Mohammed Hussein Ali Al-Amoudi

-6. Hayat Sindi;
+6. Hayat Sindi

-7. Yusuf Bin Ahmed Kanoo;
+7. Yusuf Bin Ahmed Kanoo

-8. Majid Al Futtaim;
+8. Majid Al Futtaim

-9. Lubna Bint Khalid Al Qasimi;
+9. Lubna Bint Khalid Al Qasimi

-10. Abdul Aziz Ghurair;
+10. Abdul Aziz Ghurair

-11. Reem Ebrahim Al-Hashimi;
+11. Reem Ebrahim Al-Hashimi

-12. Amina Al Rustamani;
+12. Amina Al Rustamani

-13. Shaikha Al Maskari;
+13. Shaikha Al Maskari

-14. Nasser Al Kharafi;
+14. Nasser Al Kharafi

-15. Jawad Ahmed Bukhamseen;
+15. Jawad Ahmed Bukhamseen

-16. Shaikha Al Bahar;
+16. Shaikha Al Bahar

-17. Maha Al-Ghunaim;
+17. Maha Al-Ghunaim

-18. Mohammed Al-Barwani;
+18. Mohammed Al-Barwani

-19. Hanan Al Kuwari.
+19. Hanan Al Kuwari

 Introducing the Gulf Cooperation Council single currency and establishing the Cooperation Council for the Arab States of the Gulf Monetary Union are the fruit of the economic integration stages achieved so far.